jgato/jgato/random_docs/ztp-zero-touch-all.md

         name: bar
 ```

+[ToDo] When injecting the templates into the Pods, these will be lost after Pod restarts.
+But, you can create your own ztp-site-generate Container Image including them.

 ## Configuring with ACM Policies

 When there are no PGT templates, raw ACM Policies can be created.
-Actually, the PGT Templates are transformed into ACM Policies by one of the two Kustomize plugins.
+Actually, the PGT Templates are transformed into ACM Policies by one of the ZTP GitOps tools.

+When you need to make more generic configurations, like RBAC, Users, Projects, etc, you can still combine your GitOps pipelines but directly using ACM Policies.
+ACM Policies would be a little bit more complex, than just using a PGT, but are much more flexible.
+Actually, these Policies can act on the desired status of any Openshift/Kubernetes Resource.

 An ACM Policy is composed by a Policy with the desired status, and a set of roles and bindings to select which cluster will be affected.
 More in concrete, these are the needed objects: